teddy0605/brault/README.md

 # Brault

+> **Note:** This package is not yet available on PyPI.
+PyPI publishing is pending.
+See below for local installation instructions.

 Brault is a Python package for backing up and restoring KV2 secrets from HashiCorp Vault.
 It supports both plain text (JSON/YAML) and encrypted backups.

 ## Features